 Gift aid based on need.
 The federal government and your enrollment status calculate your Expected Family Contribution (EFC).
 The Pell Grant may cover tuition, fees, books, supplies and miscellaneous expenses.
-After tuition and fees are deducted from your Federal Pell Grant, you may purchase textbooks and supplies related to your coursework through the college bookstore.
+After tuition and fees are deducted from your Federal Pell Grant, you may purchase textbooks and supplies related to your coursework through the campus store.
 No books can be charged after the fourth week of classes.
-If you have any remaining funds, a check will be mailed to you after the eighth week of classes.
-Checks are mailed to the address you have on file with Admissions.
+If you have any remaining funds a refund will be issued through Bank Mobile after the eighth week of class.
+If you do not set up a Bank Mobile refund account, a check will be mailed from Bank Mobile to the address you have on file with Admissions.
 Make sure this address is correct.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 Students who have eligibility for a Federal Pell Grant may be considered for this grant.
 Due to limited funds, priority is given to students with exceptional need who have completed their financial aid files early.
 FSEOG will first be applied to any tuition and fees owed the college.
 Refund disbursement policies are the same as for the Federal Pell Grant.